-Conditions arising from Brexit could adversely affect our U.K. business and operations, including by reducing the volume or size of mergers, acquisitions, divestitures and other strategic corporate transactions on which we seek to advise, and further, will likely increase our legal, compliance and operational costs.
-We incorporated a new German entity in 2019 in order to continue to provide investment banking services throughout the European Union and submitted an application to BaFin requesting such permission.
-We have received approval of our application from BaFin and subject to other requisite approvals we will be able to provide investment banking services from our offices in Frankfurt, Madrid and our new operations in Paris prior to the expiration of the UK's transition period.
+Notwithstanding the agreement reached, conditions arising from Brexit could adversely affect our U.K. business and operations, including by reducing the volume or size of mergers, acquisitions, divestitures and other strategic corporate transactions on which we seek to advise, and further, likely increasing our legal, compliance and operational costs.